rvoln02/rvoln02/README.md

 **`Software Engineer`**

 <p align="left">
-  I'm currently a junior at Texas A&M studying Computer Science.
+  I'm currently a senior at Texas A&M studying Computer Science.
   I really enjoy problem solving and have gained a lot of experience with different languages through many projects.
   I'm also a TA, so I get to help others learn, which is a lot of fun.
   Always down to take on new challenges and work with people who are just as into tech as I am.